UAE women’s team Banaat FC seeking silverware in sophomore year

 “They’ve been here for 12 years, as the only professional club here, paying their players, having incredible staff there, they’re Abu Dhabi’s club.
 Them just making it that far gives us all a much bigger chance next year to improve things locally.

-“Because you can’t have a team do that well and then you come back here and look at the league and find no league.
+“Because you can’t have a team do that well and then you come back here and look at the league and not find much.
 It’s because of that achievement that we’re going to get a lot closer to professional football here and a lot sooner than everyone expected.”

 While Banaat’s first season was filled with unprecedented milestones, it also served as a reality check for how much work needs to be done to elevate women’s football in the UAE and to professionalize the landscape.